 fs = 1e6; prf = 2e4; lambda = c/fc; wav = phased.RectangularWaveform('SampleRate',fs,'PulseWidth',2e-6,'PRF',prf); ura = phased.URA('Size',4,'ElementSpacing',lambda/2); tx = phased.Transmitter; rx = phased.ReceiverPreamp; env = phased.FreeSpace('PropagationSpeed',c,'OperatingFrequency',fc,...
 'TwoWayPropagation',true,'SampleRate',fs); txant = phased.Radiator('Sensor',ura,'PropagationSpeed',c,'OperatingFrequency',fc); rxant = phased.Collector('Sensor',ura,'PropagationSpeed',c,'OperatingFrequency',fc);

 At each pulse, the helicopter moves along its trajectory.
-Meanwhile, the blades keeps rotating and the tips of the blades introduce additional displacement and angular speed.
+Meanwhile, the blades keep rotating, and the tips of the blades introduce additional displacement and angular speed.

 NSampPerPulse = round(fs/prf); Niter = 1e4; y = complex(zeros(NSampPerPulse,Niter)); rng(2018); for m = 1:Niter % update helicopter motion t = (m-1)/prf; [scatterpos,scattervel,scatterang] = helicopmotion(t,tgtmotion,bladeang,bladelen,bladerate); % simulate echo x = txant(tx(wav()),scatterang); % transmit xt = env(x,radarpos,scatterpos,radarvel,scattervel); % propagates to/from scatterers xt = helicop(xt); % reflect xr = rx(rxant(xt,scatterang)); % receive y(:,m) = sum(xr,2); % beamform end

-The following figure shows the range-Doppler response using first 128 pulses of the received signal.
-You can see that there are three returns at the target range of approximately 700 meters.
+This figure shows the range-Doppler response using the first 128 pulses of the received signal.
+You can see the display of three returns at the target range of approximately 700 meters.

 rdresp = phased.RangeDopplerResponse('PropagationSpeed',c,'SampleRate',fs,...
 'DopplerFFTLengthSource','Property','DopplerFFTLength',128,'DopplerOutput','Speed',...
 'OperatingFrequency',fc); mfcoeff = getMatchedFilter(wav); plotResponse(rdresp,y(:,1:128),mfcoeff); ylim([0 3000])

-At first sight, it is easy to mistake the returns as if they were from three different targets, but in fact all returns are from the same target.
-The center blob is from the rotation center.
-It is much stronger compared to the other two blobs because the reflection is stronger from the helicopter body.
+While the returns look as though they are from different targets, they are actually all from the same target.
+The center return is from the rotation center, and is much stronger compared to the other two returns.
+This intensity is because the reflection is stronger from the helicopter body when compared to the blade tips.
 The plot shows a speed of -40 m/s for the rotation center.
-This matches the truth of the target radial speed given by
+This value matches the truth of the target radial speed.

 tgtpos = scatterpos(:,1); tgtvel = scattervel(:,1); tgtvel_truth = radialspeed(tgtpos,tgtvel,radarpos,radarvel)